COURS.

 Combustion Generated Emissions

-• Preliminary aspects of U.S. heavy-duty emission regulations with respect to the changing characteristics of Canadian diesel fuels up to the turn of the century.
+• Preliminary aspects of U.S. heavy-duty emission regulations concerning the changing characteristics of Canadian diesel fuels up to the turn of the century.

 Advanced Monitoring and Control Systems